 The Natural Gas STAR Program provides a framework for Partner companies with U.S. oil and gas operations to implement methane reducing technologies and practices and document their voluntary emission reduction activities.
-By joining the Program, Partners commit to: 1) evaluate their methane emission reduction opportunities, 2) implement methane reduction projects where feasible, and 3) annually report methane emission reduction actions to the EPA.
+By joining the Program, Partner companies commit to evaluate and implement cost-effective methane emission reduction opportunities and communicate and share that information across their corporation and with the Natural Gas STAR Program.

 By working together to reduce methane emissions, EPA and Natural Gas STAR Partners are successfully improving performance, increasing natural gas supply, saving money, and protecting the environment.
 Participation in the Natural Gas STAR Program has numerous benefits, including: